aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 {{% alert color="primary" %}}

-You can learn the sample project "Document Explorer" on the [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/tree/master/Examples/DocsExamples).
+You can learn the sample project "Document Explorer" on the [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/tree/master/Examples/CSharp/Viewers-Visualizers).

 {{% /alert %}}

-### Document Nodes Relationships {#document-nodes-relationships}
+### Document Node Relationships {#document-nodes-relationships}

 The nodes in the tree have relationships between them: